 The Company is currently in a dispute with a former employee of its predecessor bBooth, Inc. who has interposed a breach of contract claim in which he alleges that he is entitled to approximately \$300 in unpaid bonus compensation from 2015.
 This former employee filed his complaint in the Superior Court of California for the County of Los Angeles on November 20, 2019, styled Meyerson v.
 Verb Technology Company, Inc., et al. (Case No. 19STCV41816).
 The Company does not believe the former employee's claims have any merit as they are contradicted by documentary evidence, and barred by the applicable statute of limitations, and barred by a release.
 On February 9, 2021, the former employee's counsel filed a motion for summary judgment, or in the alternative, summary adjudication against the Company.
-On October 13, 2021, the court issued an order (i) denying the former employee's motion for summary judgment, (ii) partly granting the former employee's motion for summary adjudication.
-The court has set a trial date of August 28, 2023.
-The Company believes the resolution of this matter will not have a material adverse effect on the Company or its operations.
+On October 13, 2021, the court issued an order (i) denying the former employee's motion for summary judgment, (ii) partly granting the former employee's motion for summary adjudication, in which the court dismissed certain of the Company's affirmative defenses; and (iii) partly denying the former employee's motion for summary adjudication.
+The court had set a trial date of August 28, 2023.
+On August 29, 2023 after a bench trial, the court found in favor of the plaintiff on his breach of contract claim.
+The court has not yet entered an order for judgement.
+Once entered, the Company intends to file an appeal, reinstating the Company's affirmative defenses and vacating the trial court's decision and order.